Sensex zooms 1,100 pts from day's low, shrugs off Trump's tariff jitters; here's why - BusinessToday

 However he stated that trade negotiations with India would continue, giving investors hope that the two nations would settle on the lower rate for tariff.
 Some analysts believe the tariff announcement is a negotiating tactic.
 Market participants will kenly watch the next round of trade talks scheduled for mid-August.

-Easing crude oil prices and positive global cues also helped Sensex recover lost ground in Thursday's trade.
+Easing of crude oil prices and positive global cues also helped Sensex recover lost ground in Thursday's trade.
+A recovery in the rupee also supported positive sentiment on the Dalal Street today.
+The rupee recovered 19 paise from the day's low of 87.804 to trade at 87.613 in the afternoon session today.
+Earlier, it fell 19 paise intra day from the previous close of 87.662.

+Brent crude slipped 0.19 percent to $73.10 per barrel.
+Lower oil prices are positive for the Indian economy as they help easing of inflationary pressures.

 Sensex rebounded 1108 points to 81,803 from the day's low in the afternoon session.
 Earlier, the 30 stock index crashed 786 points or 0.96 percent to a low of 80,695.15.